istarkov/pbl/README.md

 # pbl

 `pbl` allows you to make fast and easy deployment of your Docker powered applications and services.
 Any directory that contains a Dockerfile can be deployed with one command: `pbl`.

-Every time you deploy a project, pbl (by default) will provide you immediately with a new unique URL.
+Every time you deploy a project, `pbl` (by default) will provide you immediately with a new unique URL.
+Until build process will be finished, full-featured view-only terminal with all the build process output will be available at provided URL.

-Until BUILD process will be finished, full-featured view-only terminal with all the build process output will be available at provided URL.
+If build process was finished successfully the app itself will be available at same URL, otherwise terminal with build process output will be available.

-And the app itself after build will be completed.

 ## Client install